 The only other thing that you might need to pick up is the Philips Hue Bridge 2.0 (shown boxed above), which is necessary to make your lights work if you choose Philips Hue as your brand.
 Of course, this too is a simple plug-in device that requires no special expertise to set up and use.

-Another category of smart home devices that anyone, renters included, can easily employ in their homes is that of Smart Plugs.
+Another category of smart home device that anyone, renters included, can easily employ in their home is Smart Plugs.

 Aside from the smart home products already mentioned above, a wide selection of other (renter ready) smart home products is also available.
 These include (but are not limited to) Smart Security Cameras, various Sleep Tech products (such as fans and white noise machines), Safety Sensors and Detectors (like the battery powered Nest Protect Wi-Fi Smoke & Carbon Monoxide Alarm shown above), and Smart Blinds from Hunter Douglas, just to name a few.

 If you happen to be the type that enjoys interior decorating and design, you can even have a blast setting your place up with some Smart Furniture & Décor.
-My favourite is the Meural V2 27″ Digital Canvas (picture) Frame (shown below), though the Sobro Smart Coffee Table with Refrigerated Drawer certainly isn’t too far behind.
+One of my favourites is the Sobro Smart Coffee Table with Refrigerated Drawer (shown below).

 By now it should be clear that any home can be smart, and even renters can enjoy all the convenience and benefits of a multitude of different smart home devices.
 If you’re now ready to take the plunge and join the smart home revolution, you’ll find everything you need online at Best Buy Canada.